 - 1. Preliminary reservation

+- 2. State Housing Credit Milestone

-- 2. Placed-in-Service Application, LURA
+- 3. Placed-in-Service Documentation, LURA

-- 3. Final Allocation Application including cost certification, Colorado Allocation Certification
+- 4. Final Allocation Application including cost certification, Colorado Allocation Certification

-CHFA provides an Initial Allocation Determination Letter documenting preliminary reservation of State Credits to a project awardee of the State Credit Application round.
-The carryover process does not apply to State Credit projects.
-Once the project places in service and the Applicant meets the requirements of the QAP's Placed-in-Service Application requirements, a LURA incorporating both the Federal and State Credit requirements will be executed and recorded.
+CHFA provides an Preliminary Reservation documenting the reservation of State Credits to a project awardee of the State Credit Application round.
+CHFA requires Applicants to meet the State Credit Milestone.
+Once the project places in service and the Applicant meets the requirements of the QAP's Placed-in-Service Documentation, a LURA incorporating both the Federal and State Credit requirements will be executed and recorded.
 Once the QAP requirements for the Final Application process are met, CHFA will issue a Colorado Allocation Certification form (similar to the IRS Form 8609) for the project.
 State Credits must be used with Federal 4 Percent Credit and may not be used with Federal 9 Percent Credit.